atmcgrath/END-Digital-Collection/_texts/EN-HarriotMonatgue-1770.md

 [134]
 remove your scruples, and acquit you of your promises to the treacherous Leander, my now hated rival.’

 At these words he let go her hand in a kind of disorder, and walked hastily back towards the tent.
 She followed, much distracted in her thoughts; he stayed till she overtook, him, but went along with her home without speaking another word.
-After supper, Harriot retiring to bed, could not dose hep eyes all night;; and having in that time well weighed and considering all he said, resolved to consent to marry him, choosing rather to yield to be his with honour than reduce him to treat her in a manner she dreaded worse than death. camilla’s following Leander, and his negligence, as She construed it, in going into the French Ship, and leaving her behind, had a little piqu’d her; and her circumstances, being in Don carlos’s hands, obliged her to agree to be his y nor did she distike him, he;
+After supper, Harriot retiring to bed, could not dose hep eyes all night; and having in that time well weighed and considering all he said, resolved to consent to marry him, choosing rather to yield to be his with honour than reduce him to treat her in a manner she dreaded worse than death.
+Camilla’s following Leander, and his negligence, as she construed it, in going into the French ship, and leaving her behind, had a little piqu’d her; and her circumstances, being in Don Carlos’s hands, obliged her to agree to be his; nor did she dislike him, [135] he was beautiful, had a great fortune, was nobly born,, and finely bred.
-miss Harriot Montagite, r jer
-lie was beautiful, had a great fortune, was nobly born,, and finely bred.
 She rose, determined to compose her thoughts, and, if possible,, the pashon she had for Leander